Energy and Environmental Quality

 The fundamental studies focus on the processes that account for over 90% of the energy humanity uses, so that every engineering improvement in these fields bears directly on the planet’s energy consumption.

-- Combustion (Sutton, Kim, Selamet), and other mechanisms for energy transfer such as plasmas (Adamovich, Rich).
+- Combustion (Sutton, S. Kim, Selamet), and other mechanisms for energy transfer such as plasmas (Adamovich).
 Experimentally, advanced laser diagnostics probe the fundamental physical and chemical processes occurring in turbulent, reacting, and multi-phase flows that underpin modern energy-conversion systems.
 The experiments also focus on the study of the physics and chemistry of low temperature non-equilibrium plasmas with emphasis on fundamental energy transfer processes.
 High-fidelity computation and modeling of flow problems are being developed for power, transportation, and propulsion systems.

 - Substantial research efforts are aimed at improving power transmission efficiency in gears (Kahraman, Talbot).

-- Research efforts are also taking place with specific impacts on the enviroment including looking at water desalination, power plant cooling, resource efficiency in unconventional oil and gas, and energy harvesting from waste streams and portable power sources (Prakash).
+- Research efforts are also taking place with specific impacts on the environment including looking at water desalination, power plant cooling, resource efficiency in unconventional oil and gas, and energy harvesting from waste streams and portable power sources (Prakash).

 Industry-specific research includes: